IRlexx/GazeMT/README.md

 # Gaze MT

 This repository is code from the paper “**Enhancing Industrial Big Data Visualization through Multiscale Gaze Estimation and Personalized Dashboard Design**”.
-Our code is built in the framework of [GazeTR Reference](https://github.com/yihuacheng/GazeTR).
+Our code is built in the framework of [GazeTR](https://github.com/yihuacheng/GazeTR).We are very grateful for the help we received from GazeTR's work.

 ## Requirements